apache/airflow/docs/operators-and-hooks-ref.rst

      - :mod:`airflow.providers.amazon.aws.operators.sftp_to_s3`

 :ref:`[1] <integration:AWS-Discovery-ref>` Those discovery-based operators use
-:class:`airflow.gcp.hooks.discovery_api.GoogleDiscoveryApiHook` to communicate with Google Services via the `Google API Python Client <https://github.com/googleapis/google-api-python-client>`__.
+:class:`airflow.providers.google.cloud.hooks.discovery_api.GoogleDiscoveryApiHook` to communicate with Google Services via the `Google API Python Client <https://github.com/googleapis/google-api-python-client>`__.
 Please note that this library is in maintenance mode hence it won't fully support GCP in the future.
 Therefore it is recommended that you use the custom GCP Service Operators for working with the Google